univention/office365/doc/README-code.md

 * the Federation Data Document Url
 * the Azure Application manifest

+Have a look into the documentation for the administrator at https://docs.software-univention.de/manual/

 The manifest is downloaded by the user from their Azure application.
 The manifest contains, among other things, permissions for the application.
-The function *def transform* in azure_auth.py appends needed permissions to the manifest, which is then re-uploaded by the user.
+The function `def transform` in azure_auth.py appends needed permissions to the manifest, which is then re-uploaded by the user.
-This includes permissions for the Azure Active Directory Graph API (resourceAppId: 00000002-0000-0000-c000-000000000000) and the Microsoft Graph API (resourceAppId: 00000003-0000-0000-c000-000000000000).
-The permissions will be displayed in the *API permissions* Tab in the Azure Portal.
+This includes permissions for the Azure Active Directory Graph API (`resourceAppId: 00000002-0000-0000-c000-000000000000`) and the Microsoft Graph API (`resourceAppId: 00000003-0000-0000-c000-000000000000`).
+The permissions will be displayed in the *API permissions* tab in the Azure Portal.

-IDEA FOR A DATA FLOW DIAGRAM:

-UCS
-LDAP
-change

-Listener
-receives representation
-of the old and new object
-and the operation executed

-Creates corresponding UDM objects

-Call corresponding Connector Method

---

-For each ad connection configured for the UDM object

-Resolve the operation logic
-(object dependencies, recursion, ...)

-Creates the corresponding Azure Object (parse)

-Call the method of the Azure Object

---

-Prepare data

-Call the Graph API with the credentials of the ad connection through the Core wrapper implementation.

-[//]: #
-[//]: #
-[//]: #